Peter-Silverstein/transit-modeling/README.md

 ![image](https://github.com/user-attachments/assets/ccf558f8-0f24-4c38-88a3-a357c5b9b103)

 ## Projects to Check Out
-Currently, there is 1 polished report available in this repository.
-You can find my analysis of transit hotspots and some regression modeling in the [transit-hotspots-PSRC](transit-hotspots-PSRC) folder
+Currently, there is one polished report available in this repository.
+You can find my analysis of transit hotspots and some regression modeling in the [transit-hotspots-PSRC](transit-hotspots-PSRC) folder.

 ## Agenda
 At an essential level, I am interested in how mass transit in the region services its constituents.
 This basic idea leads to a huge number of sub-questions, a smattering of which I have outlined below: